Peckness of Edge Posets: Common Cover Transitive Actions

 Note that if $x,x^\prime\in Hx,$ we have $x^\prime = h\cdot x$ for some $h\in H$.
 Since $H$ is normal in $G,$ we have that for all $k \in G$ there exists $h^\prime \in H$ so that $khk^{-1} = h^\prime$.
 So

 Hence $k\cdot x$ and $k\cdot x^\prime$ are in the same $H$-orbit, so we have a well-defined group action of $K$ on $P/H$ defined by $k\cdot Hx = H(k\cdot x)$. \end{proof}

-Recall Proposition ~\ref{prop:semidirect_product_preservation}, as stated in the introduction, which says that the CCT property is preserved under semidirect products.
-We will use Proposition ~\ref{prop:semidirect_product_preservation} to construct more examples of CCT group actions, in particular using it to give a simple proofs that CCT actions are preserved under direct products and wreath products.
+Recall Proposition ~\ref{prop:semidirect_product_preservation}, which says that the CCT property is preserved under semidirect products.
+We will use Proposition ~\ref{prop:semidirect_product_preservation} to construct more examples of CCT group actions, in particular using it to give a simple proof that CCT actions are preserved under direct products and wreath products.